myTselection/bibliotheek_be/README.md

 - Sensor `Bibliotheek.be` should become available with the number of items lent out.
   - sensor.bibliotheek_be_`<username>`_`<library>` will be created for each user linked to the account
   - sensor.bibliotheek_be_bib_`<library>` will be created for each library
+  - sensor.bibliotheek_be_warning will indicate if within how many days some items have to be returned at *any* library (this can be used of conditions, notifications, etc).

 ## Status
 Still some optimisations are planned, see [Issues](https://github.com/myTselection/bibliotheek_be/issues) section in GitHub.